 (CNN) — Once the home of the jellied eel, pie and mash and fish and chips, London has come a long way since the local Indian restaurant was the most exotic dining experience on any of the city's main streets.

-From the pastizzi of Malta, to the tapas of Spain, to the cheese-laden dumplings of Slovakia, London has a restaurant for almost all of the 28 member states of the European Union.
+From the pastizzi of Malta, to the tapas of Spain, to the cheese-laden dumplings of Slovakia, the biggest city in England has a restaurant for almost all of the 28 member states of the European Union.

 Fischer's: Schnitzels, saukerkraut and strudel.

 Venue: Fischer's -- The wood paneling, polished mirrors and tiling make this place look like it's been here since Sigmund Freud was psychoanalyzing.
 In fact it's just a couple of years old, but the menu and atmosphere have an authentic old school Austrian feel.

 Cuisine: Wiener schnitzels.
 Sausages and sauerkraut.
 Strudel.
 Sachertorte.